cdp-ucsc/doc/cdp-docs/docs/onboarding/dbt_project_setup_instructions.md

 $ cd .dbt/
 $ touch profiles.yml
 ```
-The contents of the `profiles.yml` file is specific to each developer.
-If you have not been provided with your profile information, then contact [BLANK].
-If you have been provided your profile information, then enter it the `profiles.yml`.
-It is recommended to open `profiles.yml` via VSCode to enter in your profile information than from the command line.
+The contents of the `profiles.yml` file is specific to each developer's access to Snowflake.
+Instructions to request access can be found [here](request_access).
+If you have been provided your Snowflake profile information, then enter it the `profiles.yml`.
+It is recommended to open `profiles.yml` via VSCode to enter in your profile information rather than from the command line.

 For example, a `profiles.yml` should look similar to
 ```yml